mwstowe/crowtdiscordbot/README.md

 - When storing messages in the database for `!quote -dud` command
 - When generating crime fighting duos
 - When responding to direct mentions or messages starting with the bot's name
+## AI Response Feature

+When the bot is directly mentioned in a message or when a message starts with the bot's name, it will:
+1. If `thinking_message` is set to a non-empty string (and not "[none]"):
+   - Send a "thinking" message (configurable via `THINKING_MESSAGE` in config)
+   - Send the content to Google's Gemini API with conversation context
+   - Edit the "thinking" message with the AI-generated response
+2. If `thinking_message` is empty or set to "[none]":
+   - Send the content directly to Google's Gemini API with conversation context
+   - Post the AI-generated response without showing a "thinking" message first

+The prompt sent to Gemini can be customized by setting the `GEMINI_PROMPT_WRAPPER` in your `CrowConfig.toml` file.
+The wrapper should include placeholders:
+- `{message}` - The user's message
+- `{bot_name}` - The bot's name
+- `{user}` - The user's display name
+- `{context}` - Recent conversation history (last 5 messages)

+You can also configure which Gemini model to use by setting the `GEMINI_API_ENDPOINT` in your `CrowConfig.toml` file.
+This allows you to switch between different models like gemini-1.0-pro, gemini-1.5-pro, or gemini-1.5-flash.

+## Conversation Context

+The bot now includes conversation context when making API calls to Gemini.
+This means:

+1. The bot retrieves the last 5 messages from the conversation history
+2. These messages are included in the prompt sent to Gemini
+3. Gemini can generate more contextually relevant responses based on the conversation flow
+4. The bot appears more coherent and can maintain conversation threads

+This feature makes the bot feel more natural in conversations and helps it remember what was previously discussed.